develNerd/JC-PortfolioSite/README.md

 # JC-PortfolioSite

-JC-PortolioSite is a static website template built jetpack compose (Compose for Web) to help fellow developers extend their compose abilities to web development.
+JC-PortolioSite is a responsive static website template built jetpack compose (Compose for Web) to help fellow developers extend their compose abilities to web development.
 Feel free to use this

 Run Project